 A Small Footprint

-95% of the fulfillers we partner with are in the region of our customers.
-So when you find something you love on the marketplace, it’s using far less energy to get to you.
+95% of the Redbubble Marketplace packages originate within the same region from which they are ordered.
+So when you find something that you love on the marketplace, it’s using far less energy to get to you.

 FLA Code of Conduct